jensen1206/post-selector/README.txt

 1. Upload the folder `post-selector` to the directory `/wp-content/plugins/`.
 1. Activate the plugin via the menu `Plugins` in WordPress.

-== Screenshots ==

-1. This is the description for the first screenshot
-2. This is the description for the second screenshot
-3. This is the description for the third screenshot
-4. This is the description for the first screenshot
-5. This is the description for the second screenshot
-6. This is the description for the third screenshot

-/post-selector/assets/screenshot.jpg
-/post-selector/assets/screenshot5.jpg
-/post-selector/assets/screenshot3.jpg
-/post-selector/assets/screenshot4.jpg
-/post-selector/assets/screenshot6.jpg

 == Changelog ==

 = 1.0.0 =